WheteThunger/BackpackButton/README.md

 #### How do I migrate from the GUI button that the core Backpacks plugin provides?

-Revoke the `backpacks.gui` permission from all players/groups, then install and configure this plugin however you like.
+In the Backpacks plugin config, set `GUI Button` -> `Enabled` to `false`, reload Backpacks, then install and configure this plugin however you like.